shopyourway/metrics/README.md

 );
 ```

-Next, in order to report metrics data, you need to use the static `Metrics` object, with the required operation.
+Next, to report metrics data, you need to use the static `Metrics` object, with the required operation.
 For example:

 ```cs
 //first, declare a space: